microsoft/Windows-driver-samples/usb/UcmTcpciCxClientSample/README.md

 ## Pre-requisites

-This document outlines a procedure for installing and testing a TCPCI implementation for Windows 10 on a Raspberry Pi computer running Windows 10 IoT Core.
+This section outlines a procedure for installing and testing a TCPCI implementation for Windows 10 on a Raspberry Pi computer running Windows 10 IoT Core.
 You will need a Raspberry Pi 2 or 3, your TCPC device, a USB-to-Serial converter for debugging, and 7 jumper wires to connect your TCPC to the Raspberry Pi (3 for the debug board, 4 for the TCPC).

-You will also need the Windows 10 IoT Core Insider Preview builds, the IoT tool set and WDK available for download on MSDN, and the UcmTcpciCxClientSample source code available on GitHub.
+You will also need the Windows 10 IoT Core Insider Preview builds, the IoT tool set and WDK available for download on MSDN, and the UcmTcpciCxClientSample source code.

 ## Setup